23o4i7/Sean-Sejin-Docs/docs/givingAuthorization.md

 ## Conclusion
 {: .no_toc }

 Congratulations!
-Now that we've joined the bot to our server, we can start writing the code for the bot.
+Now that we've added the bot to our server, we can start writing the code for the bot.